-Weekly awards are given out each week in Key stage assemblies (Tues KS1 /Wed KS2) All parents are very welcome to attend these assemblies..
+Weekly awards are given out in Key stage assemblies All parents whose children are in receipt of an award are invited and very welcome to attend these assemblies.

 Special Work Awards

 Each class teacher selects a small group of children who have been working hard.
 These children are presented with a certificate in special assembly.